rhizomatics/updates2mqtt/docs/troubleshooting.md

 See the examples at [Home Assistant Configuration](home_assistant.md#configuration)

 In addition to the base MQTT configuration, Updates2MQTT relies on [MQTT Discovery](https://www.home-assistant.io/integrations/update.mqtt/) and [MQTT Update](https://www.home-assistant.io/integrations/update.mqtt/) integrations.
 All of these have a single set of [MQTT Issues](https://github.com/home-assistant/core/issues?q=is%3Aissue+label%3A%22integration%3A+mqtt%22).

-When configured, each monitored container will have an `update` entity visible in the [Home Assistant Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/).
+When configured, each monitored container will have an `update` entity visible in the [Home Assistant Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/) and [Entities View](https://www.home-assistant.io/docs/configuration/entities_domains/).

 #### Home Assistant Mosquitto HassOS App